Wensleydale Railway: Company structure

 The Wensleydale Railway plc is responsible for the operation, maintenance and development of the railway line and passenger services.
 The company has a mixture of employed and volunteer staff.

 The Wensleydale Railway Association (Trust) Ltd is a membership organisation and a registered charity that supports the development of the railway through fund raising, volunteer working, providing training and supporting work on heritage structures such as Scruton station and Bedale signal box.

 Locomotives

-Class 9F No. 92219 was removed from the railway in December 2020 to a private site in Tebay.
-Other locos were also moved from the Wensleydale Railway at the same time due to the railway being overcrowded and needing space to operate.
+The railway also has an 0-6-0 Sentinel Shunter and a Tyne and Wear Metro Shunter WL4.

 Both 20169 and 37674, were moved from the Wensleydale Railway in December 2020.

 Previously stored or unused locomotives, numbers No. 25313 (D7663), No. 31454, No. 37503 (D6717), No. 60086, and No. 60050 were all cleared from the railway in spring 2021.
+Class 9F No. 92219 was removed from the railway in December 2020 to a private site in Tebay, subsequently moving to the Strathspey Railway in 2023.
+Other locos were also moved from the Wensleydale Railway at the same time due to the railway being overcrowded and needing space to operate.